biboudis/dotty-staging-zoo/README.md

+## Dotty Staging Zoo

-## sbt project compiled with Dotty
+This is an sbt project compiled with [Dotty](dotty.epfl.ch) experimenting with staged code.

+Dotty's New Metaprogramming facility is described at [Principled Meta Programming](http://dotty.epfl.ch/docs/reference/principled-meta-programming.html).

 ### Usage